israellev/fullstack-los-angeles/javascript/07 - 22.05/puzzles.md

 Write a function that calls 'printState' that get 'str' parameter and print the fisrt and last string.

 2. string validation
 Create a function that takes in a string, removes whitespace from both ends, converts it to lower case and then replaces all occurrences of the letter 'a' with 'b'.
-Make sure the function throws an error if something other than a string is input for example from " aaa " it will returs "bbb".
+Make sure the function throws an error if something other than a string is input. for example from " aaa " it will returs "bbb".
+hint: 'const isString = isNaN(Number(str))'

 3. create dynamic array
 Creat a function that received a 'num' and return array of numbers